 Telephone: 021 422 4536

-Famed as Cape Town's most stylish dinner-dance venue, Pigalle is a vast, split-level restaurant divided into intimate dining areas, each boasting a view of the dance floor and band.
-The lavish furnishings, elegant tables and background music create the perfect atmosphere to indulge in the sumptuous offerings from either one of the set menus or from the à la carte menu.
-Start with black mussels; choose between the ostrich fillet with mushroom and peppercorn sauce, the fillet medallions, or the Pigalle Platter (prawns and langoustines in lemon butter), and share the crème brûlée or baked cheesecake with someone special.
-Open Monday to Saturday for lunch and dinner.
+Regarded as one of Cape Town's most stylish dinner-dance venues, Pigalle is a vast, split-level restaurant divided into intimate dining areas, each boasting a view of the dance floor and band.
+The lavish furnishings, elegant tables, and background music create the perfect atmosphere in which to enjoy sumptuous offerings from the set menus, or from the à la carte menu.
+Black mussels provide a delicious start to the dining experience.
+From there, patrons could move on to the ostrich fillet with mushroom and peppercorn sauce, the fillet medallions, or the Pigalle Platter (prawns and langoustines in lemon butter).
+Couples could round off their meals by sharing the crème brûlée or baked cheesecake.
+The restaurant is open Monday to Saturday for lunch and dinner.

 Address: 57A Somerset Rd, Greenpoint

 Something of a Cape Town institution, Café Mozart has been attracting locals and foreigners for over thirty years.
-Reputed to serve the best coffee in town, Café Mozart is a great breakfast stop with tables spilling out onto a shaded pedestrianised walkway where buskers amuse passers-by with jovial tunes.
-With superb fruit juices, a mouth-watering selection of sandwiches made on freshly baked bread and an attractive daily menu created at the whim of chef and proprietor Tom Kelley, there is something for everyone.
-For teatime lovers head to Café Mozart and sample their variety of looseleaf teas that are served in elegant silver teapots and quirky crockery.
-Open Monday to Saturday for breakfast and lunch.
+Serving some of the best coffee in town, Café Mozart is a great breakfast stop, with tables spilling out onto a shaded pedestrianised walkway, where buskers amuse passers-by with some lively tunes.
+With superb fruit juices, a mouth-watering selection of sandwiches made on freshly baked bread, and an attractive daily menu created at the whim of chef and proprietor Tom Kelley, there is something for everyone.
+Tea lovers should sample the restaurant's variety of loose-leaf teas, all of which are served in elegant silver teapots and quirky crockery.
+Café Mozart is open Monday to Saturday for breakfast and lunch.

 Address: 37 Church Street

-With its prime location near the Greenpoint Stadium, Tobago's restaurant in the Radisson Blu Hotel is a celebrated venue for visitors to enjoy a long luxurious lunch or dinner.
-Diners are offered a wonderful selection of meals from the restaurant's world-class menu, or a vast buffet to choose from, and can enjoy their meal in the stylish dining area or outside on the beautiful waterfront terrace.
-Tobago's is a good option for those seeking fine dining before or after a sport event or concert at Greenpoint Stadium.
+With its prime location near the Cape Town Stadium, Tobago's restaurant in the Radisson Blu Hotel is a celebrated venue for visitors to enjoy a long luxurious lunch or dinner.
+Diners are offered a wonderful selection of meals from the restaurant's world-class menu, made from locally sourced, fresh ingredients.
+They can also choose from a buffet, which is best enjoyed in the stylish dining area or outside on the beautiful waterfront terrace.
+Tobago's is a good option for those seeking fine dining before or after a sport event or concert at the Cape Town Stadium.

 Address: Beach Road, Granger Bay

-Myoga is a trendy and stylish Cape Town restaurant that has diners enjoying the finest in contemporary fusion cuisine in a friendly, laid-back atmosphere.
-Speciality dishes include the caramelised pear and walnut gorgonzola and the seared ostrich with mango and fynbos honey.
-Open Monday to Saturday for lunch and dinner; reservations essential.
+Myoga is a trendy and upmarket Cape Town establishment that serves the finest in contemporary fusion cuisine.
+With a friendly and laidback atmosphere, its speciality dishes include the caramelised pear and walnut gorgonzola.
+Another favourite is the seared ostrich with mango and fynbos honey, a unique dish which cannot be found anywhere else in the world.
+The kitchen itself is set in the middle of the restaurant, allowing patrons to see the staff's craft.
+Myoga is open Monday to Saturday for lunch and dinner.
+Reservations are essential.